MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-tutorial-analyzing-sales-data-from-excel-and-an-odata-feed.md

 # Tutorial: Combine sales data from Excel and an OData feed

 It's common to have data spread across multiple data sources, such as product information in one database and sales information in another.
 With **Power BI Desktop**, you can combine data from different sources to create interesting, compelling data analyses and visualizations.

-In this tutorial, you learn how to combine data from two data sources, an Excel workbook that includes product information and an OData feed that contains orders data.
-After you import each dataset and perform transformation and aggregation steps, you combine the data from both sources to produce a **Total Sales per Product and Year** report with interactive visualizations.
+In this tutorial, you learn how to combine data from two data sources: an Excel workbook that includes product information, and an OData feed that contains orders data.
+After you import each dataset and perform transformation and aggregation steps, you use data from both sources to produce a **Total Sales per Product and Year** report with interactive visualizations.
 These techniques can also be applied to SQL Server queries, CSV files, and any other data sources in Power BI Desktop.

 >[!NOTE]
 >In Power BI Desktop, there are often a few ways to accomplish a task.
 For example, many ribbon selections are also available by using a right-click or **More options** menu on a column or cell.
 Several alternate methods are described in the steps below.